Online Engineering Programs Home

 The biomedical engineering program at Case Western Reserve University was founded in 1968, making it a true pioneer in the field.
 Research is a key part of the program's success and the school's close affiliation with facilities such as the Cleveland Clinic, the Case Western Reserve School of Medicine, and the University Hospitals Case Medical Center offer tremendous employment opportunities to graduates of the program.

+U.S. News and World Report ranked the Department of Biomedical Engineering at Case Western Reserve University at #21 nationally for biomedical engineering programs.
 Application requirements include a completed online application, two letters of recommendation, a statement of purpose, a current resume, official transcripts, and TOEFL or IELTS scores for international applicants.

 Made up of 30 credits, the program includes courses such as biomedical instrumentation and signal processing; cellular & molecular physiology; leadership & interpersonal skills; engineering economics & financial analysis; medical imaging fundamentals; principles of medical device design and innovation; and introduction to business for engineers.